 Back to blog

-What is Heat Sinks in PCBs?
+What Are Heat Sinks in PCBs?

 A heat sink is a passive cooling component used in PCBs to dissipate heat away from heat-generating electronic components.
 It plays a vital role in preventing overheating, ensuring that components operate within safe temperature ranges.